Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer: Effective interaction Hamiltonian and the density matrix of the effective two-level system

 \section{Effective interaction Hamiltonian and the density matrix of the effective two-level system}

-In this section, we first write down the Hamiltonian density of the interacting neutral atoms and ALP DM in the SG interferometer configuration.
-To this end, we ignore the interaction between ALP DM and the magnetic field of the SG interferometer.
+In this section, we first write down the Hamiltonian density of the interacting neutral atoms and ALPs as DM in the SG interferometer configuration.
+To this end, we ignore the interaction between ALPs as DM and the magnetic field of the SG interferometer.

 A magnetic field provides a spatial superposition for the spin particles.
-Their paths create a closed loop in such a way that finally recombines the different components.
-We will effectively characterize the closed loop using time and spin-dependent momenta.
+Their paths create a closed loop in such a way that finally recombines the different components (for more details about the full-loop SG interferometer, see Appendix \ref{ap1}).
+We will effectively characterize the closed loop using time- and spin-dependent momenta.
 We assume that neutral atoms are effectively a two-level system and can initially be split into a superposition state \cite{Ekstrom1995,Tommey2021,Frye2021,Friedrich2021}.
 During the movement of these neutral atoms in the interferometer, the ALPs interact with them.
 After recombination, the difference phase induced by this interaction contains information about the coupling and the mass of the ALPs which have occurred within the interferometer.
 We introduce an effective two-level system to describe the atoms in our interferometer.
 We assume that such a two-level system is effectively characterized by a Dirac spinor.
-Hence, the effective Hamiltonian density of the interaction between these neutral atoms and the ALP DM is expressed as
+Hence, the effective Hamiltonian density of the interaction between these neutral atoms and the ALPs as DM is expressed as

 in which the coupling constant of the interaction is